cursor

 if you are retrieving results in CSV format, in which case the response body

-will not include the cursors
+will not include the cursorscursor

 query param.
 You do not need to pass any other params; if you initially provided other params to filter the response, these will be part of the cursor already, and any other filtering params will be ignored.
 Only the limit